bencheeorg/benchee/README.md

   This is used to limit memory consumption and unnecessary processing - 1 Million samples is plenty.
   This limit also applies to number of iterations done during warmup.
   You can set your own number or set it to `nil` if you don't want any limit.
+* `exclude_outliers` - whether or not statistical outliers should be removed for the calculated statistics.
+Defaults to `false`.
+This means that values that are far outside the usual range (as determined by the percentiles/quantiles) will be removed from the gathered samples and the calculated statistics.
+You might want to enable this if you don't want things like the garbage collection triggering to influence your results as much.

 ### Metrics to measure